-Essex warehouse fire: Mailing firm says building is destroyed. - BBC News
+Fire destroys parcel delivery warehouse

-Essex warehouse fire: Mailing firm says building is destroyed.
+Essex warehouse fire: Firm says building is destroyed

-A major fire has destroyed a large warehouse in Essex owned by an e-commerce parcel delivery company.
+A major fire has destroyed a warehouse in Essex owned by a parcel delivery company.

 About 100 firefighters tackled the blaze that broke out in the early hours of Sunday morning at the P2P Mailing building in Festival Way, Basildon.